nikvoronin/Sokoban/README.md

 # Sokoban

-This is a small (about 50Kb) [Sokoban](https://en.wikipedia.org/wiki/Sokoban) game written in C# with procedurally generated graphics.
+This is a small (about 50Kb) [Sokoban](https://en.wikipedia.org/wiki/Sokoban) game written in C# with vector graphics.
 Game and levels are packed in one .exe file.

-Primary goal of this project are use of vector graphics, MVC-pattern, embedded resources and GDI+ only.
+Primary goal of this project are use of vector graphics, MVC-pattern, packed embedded resources and using of GDI+ only.

 ![Main menu](/doc/mainmenu002.png)